linroger/Finance-Notes-and-Marginalia/Course Notes/HBR Notes/Oaktree and the Restructuring of CIT Group.md

 	- Interest Coverage = EBIT%20Formula%20and%20Example.md) / Interest Expense
 		- Q2 2009 Interest Coverage = $-332.9M / $633.6M = **0.5x**
 	- Negative interest coverage ratio is very dangerous.
 Overall,    CIT's ratios show a company in financial distress.md) - unprofitable,    illiquid,    and overleveraged.
 Bankruptcy was a real possibility without swift action.

 **Part 3 - Oaktree's Investment Thesis and CIT Debt Position**

-Despite CIT's troubles,    Oaktree saw an opportunity in its unsecured debt bonds trading at distressed levels.
+Despite CIT's troubles,    Oaktree saw an opportunity in its unsecured debt bonds trading $\$a_t$$ distressed levels.
 Our investment thesis was:

 - CIT had significant asset value that could recover well in a restructuring
 - The market was underpricing recovery value due to panic selling
 - Longer-dated bonds maturing in 2010-2012 offered best risk/reward

-To capitalize on this opportunity,    we accumulated a substantial position concentrated in the 2010-2012 unsecured bonds,    acquired at significant discounts to par value.
+To capitalize on this opportunity,    we accumulated a substantial position concentrated in the 2010-2012 unsecured bonds,    acquired $\$a_t$$ significant discounts to par value.

 For example,    the 8/15/2010 bonds with $11.98M par value were trading around $0.55 on the dollar when we acquired our position.
 This enabled us to get a bond with $11.98M face value by only paying around $6.59M.
 The market was pricing in very low recovery values.

-Our experience told us recoveries would likely be higher,    potentially generating significant profits on the bonds purchased at distressed prices once the restructuring completed.
+Our experience told us recoveries would likely be higher,    potentially generating significant profits on the bonds purchased $\$a_t$$ distressed prices once the restructuring completed.

 **Part 4 - CIT's Choices and Oaktree's Incentives in Restructuring**